By Gary W. Gallagher, Ph.D., University of Virginia; Patrick N. Allitt, Ph.D., Emory University; Allen C. Guelzo, Ph.D., Gettysburg College

 The Decline of Spain

 In the 16th and 17th centuries, Spanish conquistadors were sending great quantities of gold and silver from America back to Spain.
-This pipeline took Spain from being a junior member of the European family to being a world power in the 16th and 17th centuries.
+This pipeline transformed Spain from being a junior member of the European family to being a world power in the 16th and 17th centuries.
 At the same time, however, the influx of gold and silver was like too much of a good thing.
-It was like having five birthday cakes in a row or consuming five jars of cookies at one sitting.
 It was so good that it ended up poisoning the Spanish economy.
 As the supply of American wealth flowed into the Spanish system, the demand of Spaniards to buy with it drove prices all across Europe up by anywhere from 300 to 500 percent.

 This is a transcript from the video series The History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

-Meanwhile, the Spanish crown lavished its portion of the new American wealth on military adventures to prop up its commitments in other places, such as in the Netherlands, which Spain ruled, but which was now erupting in a bitterly fought revolt, which lasted for decades.
+Meanwhile, the Spanish crown lavished its portion of the new American wealth on military adventures to prop up its commitments in other places, such as in the Netherlands, which Spain ruled, but which was now erupting in a bitterly fought revolt that lasted for decades.
 The Dutch uprising turned into Spain’s bleeding ulcer.
-In the end, no matter how much gold and silver was lavished on it, the Spanish were compelled to grant the Dutch conditional independence in 1609, so that it was all for nothing.
+In the end, no matter how much gold and silver was lavished on it, the Spanish were compelled to grant the Dutch conditional independence in 1609, so the effort was all for nothing.